codingbyfreddish/Portfolio-Project-2/README.md

 * ### Modal
     * After 5 quotes a modal pops up.
     * Backdrop gives the background a dark tone.
-    * The user is told to either refresh the page to play again or close the tab.
+    * The user can choose to either refresh the page to play again or close the tab.
     <br>
     <img src="assets/images/modal.png" width="40%">